 Means Plot

 According to the results of one-way ANOVA, the means plot has been constructed and plotted in Figure 6.
-It is evident that the variation amongst the scale is present, however, that is statistically insignificant.
+It is evident that the variation amongst the scale is present; however, that is statistically insignificant.
 The means plot also depicts that the highest point is formed at score 9, followed by the 3rd score.
 However, the lowest concentration is computed to be at the 7th score.
 Furthermore, the difference is avidly minimal from point 4 to point 6.
 Provided this, it can also be seen that some concentration at score 1 depicting poor efficiency is also present.
-On the contrary, a perfect score of 10 is also found to be concentrated, however, it is relatively lesser than others.
+On the contrary, a perfect score of 10 is also found to be concentrated; however, it is relatively less than others.

 Figure 6: Means Plot of Efficiency of Professionals concerning Category sorted by Scale

 All the evaluations conducted in the preceding sections of this report are presented in tabular form in this section.
 The decision of each hypothesis has been taken based on the p-values discussed, interpreted, and evaluated in the preceding sections.
 In this concern, it has been found that all the hypotheses have been rejected because none of the p-values of the one-way ANOVA table was found to be statistically significant.
-All the values were above the threshold, which was considered to be 5%.
+All the values were above the threshold, which was 5%.
 The assessment of the hypotheses has been presented in Table 25.

 Table 25: Hypotheses Assessment Table